tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 information about the network provider which can be used to orchestrate further attacks.

-The security considerations spelled out in the YANG 1.1 specification
+The YANG module defines a set of identities, types, and groupings.
+These nodes are intended to be reused by other YANG modules.
+The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+As such, there are no additional security issues related to the YANG module that need to be considered.

-{{!RFC7950}} apply for this document as well.
+Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
+For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').

 # Acknowledgement

-The authors would like to thank the  members of the multi-vendor YANG design team who are involved in the definition of this model.
+The authors would like to thank the  members of the multivendor YANG design team who are involved in the definition of this model.

 The authors would like to thank Tom Petch and Adrian Farrel for reviewing and